Using A Cellphone While Driving Definitely Increases Crash Risk

 Automakers are also placing modern “infotainment” systems into cars and trucks to let motorists and their passengers plug in or wirelessly connect portable electronic devices such as cellphones to the vehicle’s entertainment and communication systems.
 It’s common for many newer infotainment systems and portable devices to respond to voice commands.

-Keep in mind that voice systems aren’t all the same, and their benefits may vary (Reagan & Kidd, 2013), depending on the type of system, the vehicle that it is placed in, and the person using it.
-One IIHS study determined that drivers were able to make calls and enter addresses into a navigation system during highway driving quicker and kept their eyes on the road longer when using a system requiring a single detailed voice command was used to complete the tasks, as opposed to a system with multiple voice commands used to navigate different menus (Mehler et al., 2016).
+Keep in mind that voice systems aren’t all the same, and their benefits may vary (Reagan & Kidd, 2013), depending on the type of system, the vehicle in which it is placed, and the person using it.
+One IIHS study determined that drivers were able to make calls and enter addresses into a navigation system during highway driving quickly and kept their eyes on the road longer when using a system requiring a single detailed voice command to complete the tasks, as opposed to a system with multiple voice commands used to navigate different menus.

 It should also be noted that motorists experience many more errors when entering an address using one long voice command compared to entering it using several short voice commands.
 How or if voice recognition technology impacts crash risk is currently unknown.
-NHTSA has voluntary guidelines for integrated infotainment systems in their effort to reduce the manual and visual distraction potential of these systems (Office of the Federal Register, 2012).
-NHTSA also has identified similar voluntary guidelines for makers of portable and aftermarket devices (Office of the Federal Register, 2016).
+NHTSA has voluntary guidelines for integrated infotainment systems in its effort to reduce the manual and visual distraction potential of these systems.
+NHTSA has also identified similar voluntary guidelines for makers of portable and aftermarket devices.

 Using a cell phone while driving increases crash risk, but cell phone accessibility can be controlled with new apps.
 There are also smartphone applications available that restrict or limit access to electronic devices while on the road.
 These apps typically work when vehicles are in motion and can:

 Apple unveiled its own Do Not Disturb While Driving feature in the fall of 2017, and several other brands have followed by creating their own app.
-An IIHS iPhone user survey found that about 20 percent had the feature set to activate automatically when they got behind the wheel (Reagan & Cicchino, 2020).
+An IIHS iPhone user survey found that about 20 percent had the feature set to activate automatically when they got behind the wheel.

-Even still, drivers can’t solely rely on technology to keep them either away from their phones and undistracted or to ensure they avoid accidents.
-If a distracted driver injured you, you deserve compensation and justice for your injuries.
-The California distracted driving accident lawyers at Arash Law know this full well and fight for your legal rights.
+Even still, drivers can’t solely rely on technology to keep them away from their phones and undistracted or to avoid accidents.
+If a distracted driver injured you, our attorneys can help you explore your legal options for potential compensation.
+The California distracted driving accident lawyers at Arash Law know this full well and can advocate for your legal rights.

 Did Cell Phone Use Cause Your Car Accident?
-Call Arash Law Today for Help
+Call Arash Law For Help

-At Arash Law, we know full well that using a cell phone while driving increases crash risk.
-Our reputable California personal injury attorneys have recovered over $500 million in damages in previous personal injury cases.
-We proudly serve motor vehicle accident victims in San Francisco, San Jose, San Diego, Sacramento, Sherman Oaks, Riverside, and all across the state of California.
-We also have multi-lingual staff members ready to help our non-English speaking clients.
+Using a cell phone while driving significantly increases the risk of a crash.
+Our California personal injury attorneys have represented clients in numerous personal injury cases involving distracted drivers.
+Furthermore, we assist motor vehicle accident victims in San Francisco, San Jose, San Diego, Sacramento, Sherman Oaks, Riverside, and the rest of California.

 Arash Law Practice Area Border/Divider